jrubicon/MediaVault/README.md

 ## Installation
 Upon installing on a server, visiting /setup.php sets up the database connection and creates the tables and admin access.
+Be sure to add a folder via the admin panels "Add Media" section before attempting to upload files.

 ***Certain files need to be edited for outgoing emails, this includes:***
 - keypanel.php